zonca/italianschoolsd-website/site/content/accredited-classes.md

 * 35 weekly classes, 2 hours each, and 2 hours of independent studies
 * Classes start on the week of September 5th and end in mid-June
-* The schedule will be decided by each class based on the students' preference, you will receive an email about it after pre-enrollment
+* The schedule will be decided by each class based on the teacher's and students' needs, generally classes will be the same day each week between 4:30pm and 6:30pm, you will receive an email about it after pre-enrollment

 ## How to enroll